TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MainMenuCreation/Index.rst

       }
    }

-Note the directive :ts:`as = mainnavigation`: this defines the name of the menu which will be used in the next step.
+Note the directive :typoscript:`as = mainnavigation`: this defines the name of the menu which will be used in the next step.
 It is 'mainnavigation' in this case.